jdagnogo/LydiaUsers/README.md

 - Retrofit
 - Mockito / Espresso
 - Glide / Lottie => to load images and animations

-An application cannot be perfect in 2 days ! so here some of what I could improve / should have done
-# Improvement :
-- Add an progress bar when we are waiting for new value
-- Finish the UserDetailsFragment : I kknow I did not put all element but.
-I wanted to focus on more complexe pb than displaying an email in a textview
-- Put all nationalities !
-Sorry I was laszy to find all flags on internet !
-And like the previous I wanted to focus on the pagging lib.
-- Test the HomeFragment.
-I am really ashame that I did not tested all class.
-- Improve the quality of my image => first for the witdh and height.
-Second I should have convert it to webp.
-- Have only one ViewModel : when I design the architecture I did not plan that one viewModel would be enough.
-Now I see that as the project was small one VM could have done it
-- Dagger 2

-# Conclusion :
-I am happy with what I have done in only 2 days.
-This app is far from perfect yet.
-I wanted to used some new framework also because I think this is really what an interview is about.

 # Link :
 - https://developer.android.com/codelabs/android-paging